Dana Obleman’s Sleep Sense Program Review

 The Platinum Edition is for parents who are experiencing more complicated sleep problems with their children.
 In such cases, that direct support from Dana and her team will be a valuable resource to you.

-Best of all, Dana provides a 100% money back guarantee.
-If you are unhappy with the program for whatever reason, email the Sleep Sense team and they’ll happily refund what you paid for the program.
+If it happens that the program is not suitable for your family, simply email the Sleep Sense team and they’ll happily refund what you paid for the program.
 Here is a screenshot of her guarantee from her website at the time of publishing:

 With the amount of support, customizability and materials that you get in the Platinum Edition, it’s almost like having a private sleep consultant in this program, but at a fraction of the price.